-Each and every term and portion of any term within the ISS is computed directly in terms of data.
-All tasks associated with inversion (e.g., multiple removal, depth imaging, nonlinear direct AVO, and Q compensation) are each contained within the series.
-Hence, these individual tasks are each achievable directly in terms of data, and without subsurface information.
-Every seismic processing objective is carried out as an isolated task subseries of the ISS, and operates without subsurface information, by involving distinct non-linear communication of the recorded seismic data.
-Only the ISS communicates that all seismic objectives can be achieved in basically the same way that free surface multiples are removed.
-The free surface and internal multiple removal subseries have not only been shown to be viable but have also demonstrated added value and stand alone capability for predicting the amplitude and phase of multiples (see, e.g., Matson et al., 1999; Weglein and Dragoset, 2005; Fu et al., 2010), in particular, demonstrated under complex marine and on-shore circumstances.
-In this paper, we examine for the first time the issue of ISS depth imaging viability on field data.
-All conventional direct depth imaging methods only require knowledge of the velocity model to determine the spatial locations of reflectors.
-Hence, the ISS direct depth imaging subseries series project began by assuming that only the velocity was variable and unknown.
-Figures 1-8 illustrate the ISS imaging results for an earth in which only velocity varies.
-The algorithms are described in Liu (2006); Liu et al. (2005); Zhang et al. (2007).
-The higher order imaging series (HOIS) methods pioneered in Liu and Weglein (2009) developed for velocity only varying media, are multi-dimensional ISS imaging algorithms that address imaging challenges that also exist in a one dimensional subsurface.
+Figs. 1-8 illustrate the ISS imaging results for an earth in which only velocity varies.
+The algorithms are described in Liu (2006); Liu et al. (2005);

+Zhang et al. (2007).
+The higher order imaging series (HOIS) methods pioneered in Liu and Weglein (2009) developed for velocity only varying media, are multidimensional ISS imaging algorithms that address imaging challenges that also exist in a one dimensional subsurface.
 Fang Liu's HOIS method was extended to HOIS+LE by Wang and Weglein (2011) to incorporate the imaging challenges addressed by HOIS, and in addition to accommodate certain imaging challenges that exclusively arise in a multi-dimensional laterally varying subsurface.
 The latter higher order imaging series plus laterally exclusive algorithm uses the acronym HOIS+LE.
-The progression of that velocity only varying subsurface ISS direct depth imaging capability, without the velocity model (HOIS and HOIS+LE) capability is shown in Figures 1-8, for the fault shadow zone and pre-salt examples.
-HOIS and HOIS+LE contain higher order imaging terms for large contrasts and duration of those differences, term extracted from within the ISS, but are not all orders or all terms for either a 1 dimensional or multidimensional subsurface.
+The progression of that velocity only varying subsurface ISS direct depth imaging capability, without the velocity model (HOIS and HOIS+LE) capability is shown in Figs. 1-8, for the fault shadow zone and pre-salt examples.
+HOIS and HOIS+LE contain higher order imaging terms for large contrasts and duration of those differences, imaging terms extracted from within the ISS.
+As mentioned above, these algorithms represent increasing capability, but are not containing all orders or all imaging terms for either a one-dimensional or multi-dimensional subsurface.
 More capability will be included in future algorithms.
-However, Fang Lius HOIS and Zhiqiang Wangs HOIS+LE are direct and closed form and both are lightning fast.
-The cost to run the HOIS and HOIS+ LE algorithms is roughly 30% more than the single water speed Stolt FK Stolt migration.
+However, the HOIS and HOIS+LE algorithms are direct, require no velocity model building and updating, are closed form and both are lightning fast.
+The cost to run the HOIS and HOIS+LE algorithms is roughly 30% more than the single water speed FK Stolt migration.
 The single water speed migration is the costliest part of the ISS algorithm.
-Its essentially free, and thats amazing.
-The imaging results in Figures 1-8 would be impressive for a conventional method that spent much time and effort to find the velocity from the data with a velocity analysis and then to image through it, that would take orders of magnitude longer to approximate the velocity and to image through.
-These examples and algorithms exemplify the tremendous potential, promise and power that reside within the ISS for direct depth imaging without a velocity model, although these two specific algorithms (HOIS and HOIS+LE) are merely the tip of the iceberg in terms of capturing ISS imaging terms and capability.
-They represent progress within an important front assuming that only velocity varies in the subsurface) in the ISS depth imaging campaign.
+It's essentially free, and that's amazing.
+The imaging results in Figs. 1-8 would be impressive for a conventional method that spent much time and effort to find the velocity from the data with a velocity analysis and then to image through it, that would take